What Happens When You Stop Paying Credit Cards?

 Can you go to jail for not paying credit card debt?

-Your creditor could sue you in civil court, and then they may garnish your wages if they win a judgment against you.
+Your creditor could sue you in civil court if you stop paying your credit card payments, and then they may garnish your wages if they win a judgment against you.
 However, you cannot be arrested or put in jail for being past due on a debt such as a credit card or student loan.

 What to do if you have missed credit card payments